nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 #### ii.
 Estimate Probability of a Delayed Crossing
 On the basis of calculation of the critical headway $t_G$, the probability that a bicycle will not incur any turning delay is equal to the likelihood that a bicycle will encounter a gap greater than or equal to the critical headway immediately upon arrival at the intersection.
 Assuming random arrivals of vehicles on the major street, and equal distribution of vehicles among all through lanes on the major street, the probability of encountering a headway exceeding the critical headway in any given lane can be estimated by using a Poisson distribution.
 The likelihood that a gap in a given lane does not exceed the critical headway is thus the complement as shown in the equation.
-Because traffic is assumed to be distributed independently in each through lane, the equation below shows the probability that a bicycle incurs nonzero delay at a TWSC crossing.
+Because traffic is assumed to be distributed independently in each through lane, the equation below shows the probability that a bicycle incurs nonzero delay.
 $$
 P_b = 1 - e^\frac{-t_{cb,G}v_v}{L}\\
 P_d = 1 - (1-P_b)^L